spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/pam50.rst

 file can be useful for registration to the PAM50 using the spinal levels instead of the intervertebral discs, if the former are available (e.g., via nerve rootlets segmentation).

-The spinal levels are estimated from the intervertebral discs, using a methods described in `Frostell et al. (2016) <https://www.frontiersin.org/articles/10.3389/fneur.2016.00238/full>`_.
+The spinal levels are estimated from the relative length of each spinal level with respect to the length of the full spinal cord (expressed as a percentage), found in Table 3 of the article by `Frostell et al. (2016) <https://www.frontiersin.org/articles/10.3389/fneur.2016.00238/full>`_.
 The figure below (extracted from Frostell et al.) shows the spatial correspondance between the spinal vs. vertebral levels.